DataIntellectTech/TorQ/docs/Processes.md

     xmarketalert   "`comp`vars!(0b;(`quote))"                                                                               "`rdb1"        repeat 2020.03.20D09:00:00.000000000                               0D00:05:00.000000000 9
 ```

-**action** - the check function that you would like to perform that is in
+**action** - The check function that you would like to perform.
+Specific
-the directory `code/dqc`.
+checks and usages can be found in the directory `code/dqc`.

-**params** - the parameters that are used by the function.
+**params** - The parameters that are used by the function.
 The Checker
 accepts **params** as a dictionary, with `comp` and `vars` being the two
 keys. `comp` should be assigned a boolean value - when it is `1b`,comparison
 is ON and the function is then used to compare two processes.
 When it is